spiral/docs/framework/concept.md

 and not overcompilcated to ensure that no projects are getting forced into specific architecture (i simply don't know what is good architecture for your application can be) so developer are given enought room for experimentation and framework modification.

+If you have an idea how to improve code reusability be free to propose your ideas on a [forum](https://groups.google.com/forum/#!forum/spiral-framework).